victorypoint/iFit-Wolf3/README.md

 ### Tested on the NordicTrack Commercial 2950 iFit Embedded Wifi Treadmill (2021 model)

-Building on the initial iFit-Wolf repo and code at https://github.com/victorypoint/iFit-Wolf, this update includes the capability to control the treadmill speed and incline.
+Building on my two initial iFit-Wolf repos and code at https://github.com/victorypoint/iFit-Wolf and https://github.com/victorypoint/iFit-Wolf2, this repo includes the capability to automatically control treadmill incline (auto-incline) from Zwift using OCR technology running on MS Windows.
 I've only tested this on the NordicTrack C2950 treadmill (2021 model).
-Refer to the iFit-Wolf repo for technical details on how the treadmill records individual workouts to a local text log in a sequential streaming format.
+Refer to the previous iFit-Wolf and iFit-Wolf2 repos for technical details on how the treadmill incline is commmunicated and manually controlled via an ADB connection.
 The NT C2950 treadmills embedded iFit console runs Android (currently v9 on my model).

-Building on the previous iFit-Wolf Windows VBscript code which displays the real-time speed and inclination values, this update includes functions to control the treadmill speed and incline by moving it's on-screen speed and incline slider controls up and down.
-The VBscript assumes an ADB connection has already been established with the treadmill, and proceeds to communicate speed and incline information over ADB.
+Treadmill incline is controlled by moving it's on-screen incline slider control up and down.

-I've not included documentation here on how to configure the NT C2950 treadmill for ADB communication, but it involves accessing the machines “Privileged Mode”, turning on “Developer Options” in Android settings, and enabling “USB Debugging” mode.
+Note: I've not included documentation here on how to configure the NT C2950 treadmill for ADB communication, but it involves accessing the machines “Privileged Mode”, turning on “Developer Options” in Android settings, and enabling “USB Debugging” mode.
 Accessing Privileged Mode is well documented on many websites, dependent on the treadmill model, and version of Android and iFit.

 Files included:
 - adb-connect.bat (batch script to initiate an ADB connection with the treadmill – change the IP to that of the treadmill)